vasanthbhaskara/vasanthbhaskara.github.io/_pages/about.md

 - Project Title: Design, Fabrication, and Control of a Multipurpose Marine Robot
 - Project Advisor: [Dr. Sudheer A P](https://nitc.ac.in/department/mechanical-engineering/faculty-and-staff/faculty/8eb95fa4-0e19-4246-aa46-75095a3ec8d8), Associate Professor, National Institute of Technology (NIT) Calicut
 - Funding: Secured a Grant of Rs.
-75,000 from the National Institute of Technology (NIT), Calicut.
+75,000 from the Centre for Innovation, Entrepreneurship and Incubation (CIEI) at NIT Calicut

 ## Research Experience
 <table>